hvkvishnu/genai-skills-workshop-vishnukumar/challenge-4/README.md

 - React
 - Vector database (e.g., Pinecone, Weaviate)
 - Cloud infrastructure (Google Cloud Run)
-- Weather API integration
+- Interagency communication APIs
-- Snow condition monitoring systems
+- Service status monitoring systems

 ## Deployment

 The services are deployed on Google Cloud Run in the europe-west1 region.
-Each service is containerized and can be scaled independently based on demand, with special consideration for handling increased traffic during severe weather conditions.
+Each service is containerized and can be scaled independently based on demand, with special consideration for handling increased traffic during peak service periods.

 ## Contributing